 Incorporating Azure into Your Security Environment

-Security in the cloud is a shared responsibility, and while Azure has strong security features, organizations need to understand how their data will be properly secured, whether in the cloud or on-premise — which requires advanced planning before deploying Azure.
+Security in the cloud is a shared responsibility, and while Azure has strong security features, organizations need to understand how their data will be properly secured, whether in the cloud or on-premise — which requires advanced planning before an Azure deployment.

 Added steps to secure privileged accounts such as multifactor authentication, using tokens or biometrics in addition to passwords, as well as restricting access based on network location prevents an attacker from gaining access to an account by stealing a password.